tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 How far apart should cherry trees be planted?

-Spacing is based on vigor and rootstock.
-As a general guide:
+Spacing depends on rootstock and tree vigor.
+As a general guideline:

 • Dwarf cherries: about 8–12 ft (2.5–3.5 m) apart